simon-ritchie/apysc/docs_src/source/timer_event.md

 ## This attribute

-The `TimerEvent` instance's `this` attribute will be the target `Timer` instance, and you can use each timer instance interface from it.
+The `TimerEvent` instance's `this` attribute becomes the target `Timer` instance, and you can use each timer instance interface from it.

 ```py
 # runnable